Data Sources

 How often is the data updated?

 Student scores update continuously as new ratings are submitted.
+Yscore axiom scores update on every student response, queued through a background worker.
 Government data (GIAS register, performance tables, Ofsted) is refreshed when new datasets are published, typically termly or annually depending on the source.

 Want to understand how scores are calculated?